2019 National League Championship Series: Game 4

 Daniel Hudson earned the save in Game 4, his second of this NLCS.

 Game 4 starting pitchers were Dakota Hudson for the Cardinals and Patrick Corbin for the Nationals.
 The Nationals chased Hudson in the first inning by scoring seven runs on a sacrifice fly, double, and three singles.
 For the night, Hudson pitched 1/3 of an inning, allowing seven runs (four earned) on five hits, one walk, and a dropped-throw error by second baseman Kolten Wong.
 Hudson's seven runs allowed tied the postseason record for most runs allowed in a start lasting 1/3 of an inning or less, a record set by Mike Foltynewicz in Game 5 of the 2019 NLDS, ironically against the Cardinals.
 The Cardinals scored their first run in the fourth on a home run by Yadier Molina and three more in the fifth on an RBI groundout by Tommy Edman and a two-run double by José Martínez.
 Corbin was credited with the win after allowing four runs on four hits in five innings; he also walked three and struck out 12.
 Washington closer Daniel Hudson entered the game with two outs in the eighth inning.
 After hitting Molina with a pitch and walking Paul DeJong, Hudson retired the final four batters he faced, retiring Tommy Edman on a fly out to center fielder Victor Robles for the final out, to record his fourth save of this postseason.
 The win sent the Nationals to the World Series for the first time in the franchise's 51-year history dating back to their founding as the Montreal Expos in 1969.
 The 51 seasons represented the most seasons for a team to win their first league pennant in MLB history.
+Howie Kendrick was voted the MVP of the series.